“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 By copying their heroes.

-A huge portion of the best songs in music history are performed by one-hit-wonders with a level of talent that is not-at-all worth imitating.
+This is a mistake because a huge portion of the best songs in music history are performed by one-hit-wonders with a level of talent that is not-at-all worth imitating.

 3. Recognize Who Can Be Copied, And Who CAN’T